 Is this purely a physical complaint or can it be psychosomatic?

 Most evidence points to hiatal hernia and its associated esophagitis as being brought about by physical pressure on the stomach.
 However, some people find it difficult to swallow when they are tense or upset, and there is reason to believe that emotional tension may increase the secretion of stomach acid.
 So, while the disorder is primarily physical, its distress may be aggravated by emotional factors.

 What can the doctor do for me?

-The first job your doctor will tackle will be to get you some relief from the symptoms of esophagitis, the heartburn and indigestion, by prescribing an antacid.
-This will neutralize the stomach acid and probably reduce the inflamation of the esophagus.
-Some commonsense advice will follow: don’t wear tight clothes, don’t do anything that involves bending forward when your stomach is full, such as weeding the garden or scrubbing the floor, because these all increase the pressure in the abdomen.
+The first job your doctor will tackle will be to get you some relief from the symptoms of esophagitis – the heartburn and indigestion – by prescribing an antacid.
+This will neutralize the stomach acid and probably reduce the inflammation of the esophagus.
+Some common sense advice will follow: don’t wear tight clothes, don’t do anything that involves bending forward when your stomach is full, such as weeding the garden or scrubbing the floor, because these all increase the pressure in the abdomen.
 If you are bothered by heartburn when you go to sleep, blocks to raise the head of the bed 4 inches will help.
-You will be cautioned against overeating: several little meals will probably cause you less distress than one big meal.
+You will be cautioned against overeating.
+Several little meals will probably cause you less distress than one big meal.
 Smoking and smokeless tobacco aggravate symptoms of esophagitis and should be stopped.
 Other medications to reduce acid secretion and prevent acid reflux into the esophagus may be necessary.

 Can diet help?